from small one page howto to huge articles all in one place

 Prompts the user for a passphrase and inserts it into the specified keyring.
 If no keyring is specified, e4crypt will use the session keyring if it exists or the user session keyring if it does not.

-If one or more directory paths are specified, e4crypt will try to set the policy of those directories to use the key just entered by the user.
+If one or more directory paths are specified, e4crypt will try to set the policy of those directories to use the key just added by the add_key command.
+If a salt was explicitly specified, then it will be used to derive the encryption key of those directories.
+Otherwise a director-specific default salt will be used.

 e4crypt get_policy path ...